Take the path forward with YESCARTA® CAR T-cell therapy

 A total of 359 adult patients were randomly assigned to one of two treatment groups.
 180 patients received YESCARTA, and 179 patients received standard therapy.*

-Two years after treatment, YESCARTA was twice as likely to help patients stay event-free (their LBCL didn't come back or get worse).
+Two years after treatment, YESCARTA was more than twice as likely to help patients stay event-free (their LBCL didn't come back or get worse).

 Circle icon with versus text.